-Henry Procter is credited with saying “I know I waste half of my advertising dollars.
+Henry Procter is credited with saying, “I know I waste half of my advertising dollars.
 I just wish that I knew which half.”
 This is precisely the question that this software answers.
-It assists firms in developing, executing, and tracking campaigns.
+It assists firms in developing, executing and tracking campaigns.
 Media buying and planning applications help with planning advertising campaigns involving traditional and digital media.
-Managers use these systems to automate workflows, manage collateral, track prospect behavior, and qualify leads before they are passed to sales.
+Managers use these systems to automate workflows, manage collateral, track prospect behavior and qualify leads before they are passed to sales.

 We believe that most buyers segment into the following four categories:

-- B2B enterprise buyer.
+B2B enterprise buyer.
 These buyers work for firms that market to other businesses, and engage in longer sales cycles.
 They are primarily seeking capabilities that help them nurture relationships with prospects.
-Lead nurturing, lead scoring and sales force automation (SFA) and sales coordination and enablement tools are all critical for optimal performance.
+Lead nurturing, lead scoring, sales force automation (SFA) and sales coordination and enablement tools are all critical for optimal performance.